paeb/AgBotics/README.md

 # AgBotics
-This is my code repository for AgBotics.
+This is the code repository for my agricultural robotics game, AgBotics.